Bike Maintenance Tips

 Gears

 We have all been there.
 You have just picked up your brand new bike and it is shifting through the gears like a dream.
 Six weeks of riding down the line and things are not quite as smooth.
 Cables unsurprisingly stretch with use and as such gears can become misaligned.
 This shouldn’t be cause for too much concern though.
-In most cases indexing your gears can be done using the barrel adjuster on the rear derailleur but should the cable need pulling through a set of allen keys or a multi-tool will allow you to adjust this and ensure the chain shifts between the chainrings and the cogs on the cassette with ease.
+In most cases indexing your gears can be done using the barrel adjuster on the rear derailleur but should the gear cables need pulling through a set of allen keys or a multi-tool will allow you to adjust this and ensure the chain shifts between the chainrings and the cogs on the cassette with ease.

 Wheels